NethServer/ns8-webtop/README.md

 be overwritten during the next application update.
 Files under `./state/webtop.properties.d/` are retained and are also added to backup.

+### Customs jar files

+Webtop is a java platform and you can add and run your custom jar files.
+For this purpose you will find a custom-jars folder in the home of webtop

+drop your custom java files in `/home/webtop1/.config/state/custom-jars` and restart webtop

+    runagent -m webtop1 systemctl --user restart webtop

 ## Phonebook feature

 The phonebook synchronization system allows you to manage contacts between